davidtchiu/davidtchiu.github.io/teaching/cs475/proj1/index.md

        sudo service isc-dhcp-server start
        ```

-       You may use the following to check if DHCP is running, or if something happened when you tried to start it.

-       ```
-       sudo service isc-dhcp-server stop
-       sudo service isc-dhcp-server start
-       ```

      - Another time **failed boot** happens has something to do with your networking setup.
 When you see the following:

        ![](figures/back-end__Running_fail.png)